 I will try to update my blog as often as I can.
-Please keep in mind that I'm a horrible typer and my grammar skills are even worst (worse).
-Thanks!
-Which is actually a very common trait in most designers and artists.
+Fair warning, I love to write, but I'm a horrible typer and my grammar skills are even worst (worse).
+So my apologies way in advance, Sorry!
+Which is actually a very common trait in most graphic designers and artists.

 Tuesday, January 18, 2011